DavidBuchanan314/birthday_party/README.md

 python3 -m birthday_party.server
 ```

-User accounts (and everything else) is stored in SQLite.
+User accounts are stored in SQLite (along with everything else).

+The server listens on `http://localhost:8080` by default.

 ## Start a Client

 This repo has two client implementations.
-You can run many client instances at once, but all clients must be running under the same configuration (also matching the server's configuration)
+You can run many client instances at once, but all clients must be running under the same configuration (same hash, same length, etc. - also matching the server's configuration)

 ```bash
 python3 -m birthday_party.ocl_sha256.mine <username> <usertoken>